Umutos/Engine/README.md

 ## Credit

-This project was made by `Umut Osmanoglu`.
+Engine was made made by `Umut Osmanoglu`.
+Platformer was made made by `Umut Osmanoglu` && `Yann Dechaux`.